 In the age of remote work and startups, coworking is becoming the alternative to corporate office rentals.
 The pioneer in this category is WeWork – an American leader in providing shared and private working spaces for tech startups around the world.
 Their online platform lets you specify the desired parameters and locations.
-What’s important, it’s not just focused on providing office desks, but creating an environment where entrepreneurs can grow and expand their businesses.
+What’s important, it’s not just focused on providing office desks but on creating an environment where entrepreneurs can grow and expand their businesses.

 Smart buildings and property management

-Sophisticated services like Gooee are largely based on IoT technology, and their applications are endless – from improving energy efficiency to improving the wellbeing of employees and their productivity.
+Sophisticated services like Gooee are largely based on IoT technology, and their applications are endless – from improving energy efficiency to improving the well-being of employees and their productivity.

 Smart home devices

-Proptech is also behind one of the most talked-about consumer-facing technologies including smart speakers and voice-activated home assistants.
+Proptech is also behind one of the most talked-about consumer-facing technologies, including smart speakers and voice-activated home assistants.

-By far one of the most popular is the Amazon Echo Family (yes, it’s proptech, too!) – Bluetooth speakers powered by Alexa that can be configured to control most of the devices inside our homes.
+By far, one of the most popular is the Amazon Echo Family (yes, it’s proptech, too!) – Bluetooth speakers powered by Alexa that can be configured to control most of the devices inside our homes.

 In fact, smart home technologies are becoming a must for the younger generation.
-In a recent survey by ButterflyMX, 86% of them said they were willing to pay more if their apartment had smart technologies.
+In a recent survey by ButterflyMX, 86% said they were willing to pay more if their apartment had smart technologies.
 This is, in turn, putting more pressure on property managers to raise their standards if they want to attract and retain millennial renters.